resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 Modern "responsive" web-pages make pesudo-tables out of divs.
 Usually, these tables have specific "class" stylings to make them behave like tables.
 We can take advantage of this fact.

-We need to introduce two new functions in this exercise. text() and the idea of following-sibling.
+We need to introduce two new functions in this exercise: `text()` and the idea of `following-sibling::`.

-We can interrogate the content of an element inside an xpath selector by saying `[text()='foo']`.
-Will return to us every element containing exactly the text "foo".
-This capability allows us to identify elements which are labels by virtue of their position-on-page instead of the fact that they are in proper containers.
+We can interrogate the content of an element inside an xpath selector by saying `[text()='foo']` which will return to us every element containing exactly the text "foo".
+When webpage designers don't put their data in container-elements, searching by `text()` still allows us to automate searching through the data.

 We can test for "containing" with the `element[contains(haystack, needle)]` function.

 Therefore we need to explore some more [axes of Xpath](https://www.w3schools.com/xml/xpath_axes.asp).
 Specifically, we need to explore the way of saying: "get me the tag after this tag."
 In this instance, this is the axis of `following-sibling::`.

-That handy list, but with the above added.
+We now need to build the xpath cheatsheet out more by adding `contains()` and `following-sibling`.

 | Expression   | Description |
 |-----------------|:-------------|